Subscribe to the Interacoustics Academy newsletter for updates and priority access to online events

 1. FMP

 FMP is a statistical calculation provided by the Eclipse software which looks at the likelihood of an ABR being present for newborn babies.
-A minimum value of 7 is recommended and at least 800 sweeps must be recorded before the FMP value is read.
+A minimum value of 2.2 is recommended by the British Society of Audiology for newborn babies and at least 800 sweeps must be recorded before the FMP value is read.

 2. Residual noise